 - Aircraft $150,000

 Under the program, the ATO has already collected data on insurance policies for the 2013–14 and 2014–15 financial years.
 The ATO expects to receive information about assets owned by around 350,000 taxpayers from 2015–16 to 2019–20 as part of its data-matching program of work.

-ATO Deputy Commissioner Deborah Jenkins said, “If a taxpayer is reporting a taxable income of $70,000 to us but we know they own a $3 million yacht then this is likely to raise some red flags,”
+ATO Deputy Commissioner Deborah Jenkins said that if a taxpayer reports their taxable income to be $70,000 to the ATO but they have a yacht valued at $3 million then there is likely to be some red flags raised.